Guess What’s in the Halloween Box

 Challenge them to come up with the last items and if there are no results, one by one pull out the items and show them to the group.

-1. Take a photo of each item going into the Mystery Box and print out photos and attach to card stock so you have playing cards.
+1. Take a photo of each item going into the Halloween Box and print out photos and attach to card stock so you have playing cards.
 Place Halloween items in the Mystery Box.
 Each player pulls a playing card and then has a set amount of time 10 or 15 seconds to find that item in the box.
 If they find it and pull it out of the box, they get one point.
-If they pull out something else and don't find it during the time frame then no points.
+If they pull out something else and don’t find it during the time frame then no points.
 Once an item is pulled out of the box, it does get put back into the box before the next turn.

 In this game include a variety of items in the box that are not Halloween related to help fill it with lots of stuff.
 Play a set amount of rounds (3, 5 or 7) and then announce a winner. (or just have it as fun play).